27 Nov COVID-19 Updates

 It is worth reiterating that the following protocol has been determined by the Centers for Medicare & Medicaid Services.
 We do not want vaccine requirements to come as a surprise to you, nor do we want your future employment jeopardized from failure to comply with wide-sweeping health care policy changes.
 Vaccines are federally funded and free, regardless of health insurance plans, at most major drugstores near you.

 If you have any further questions, here is the Centers for Medicare & Medicaid Services’ FAQ.

 This is one of the most challenging, rewarding, times to work in health care, and we appreciate your compliance as we navigate federal updates and requirements.
-Most of all, residents across Wisconsin appreciate your dedication.
+Most of all, residents and patients across Wisconsin appreciate your dedication.